sergeyklay/space-wrangler/README.md

 ### Space Metadata Exporter

-Generate a CSV file with metadata about each global space in your Confluence.
+Generate a CSV file with metadata about each space in your Confluence.

 **Output structure:**